nlharri/DockerCheatSheet/README.md

 * global: each machine gets exactly one instance of the specified container

 Roles of the machines in a swarm:
+* swarm manager:
+  * execute commands
-* swarm manager: (1) execute commands, (2) authorizes machines to join the swarm
+  * authorizes machines to join the swarm
+* worker:
-* worker: (1) provide capacity for the work (they cannot tell other machines what to do)
+  * provide capacity for the work (they cannot tell other machines what to do)

 Docker can be used in:
 * single-host mode: no swarm, cointainers are run in the single host